 The theory of institutions as “rules in equilibrium” was developed jointly with Frank Hindriks.
-Some commentaries are beginning to appear:
+Some commentaries have appeared in the Journal of Institutional Economics:

 Aoki, Masahiko (2015) “Why is the equilibrium notion essential for a unified institutional theory?
 A friendly remark on the article by Hindriks and Guala.”
 Journal of Institutional Economics 11: 485-488.
 Link

 Binmore, Ken (2015) “Institutions, rules and equilibria: a commentary.”
 Journal of Institutional Economics 11: 493-496.
 Link